ktaka-ccmp/ktaka.blog.ccmp.jp/2024/Axum-Google-OAuth2-Login/Readme.en.md

 "{name}={value}; SameSite=Lax; Secure; HttpOnly; Path=/; Max-Age={max_age}"
 ```

-- **`__Host-` prefix:**  Enforces HTTPS and domain restrictions.
+- **`__Host-` prefix:**  Enforces HTTPS and domain-specific restrictions.

-- **`HttpOnly:`**  Blocks JavaScript access to cookies.
+- **`HttpOnly:`**  Prevents JavaScript access to cookies.

-- **`Secure:`**  Restricts transmission to HTTPS-only.
+- **`Secure:`**  Ensures transmission occurs only over HTTPS.
 - **`SameSite=Lax:`**  Guards against CSRF while allowing same-origin navigation.

-These settings ensure cookies remain protected against common attack vectors.
+These settings ensure cookies are protected from common attack vectors.

----

 ### Response Mode Security

 **Form Post Mode (Recommended)**

-- The authorization code is included in the POST body, keeping it hidden from URLs and logs.
-- Security relies on origin validation and nonce verification.
+The authorization code is included in the POST body, keeping it hidden from URLs and logs.
+Security relies on **origin validation**  and **nonce verification** .

 **Query Mode**

-- The code is visible in the URL, making it easier to debug but more prone to exposure (e.g., logs, bookmarks).
-- Offers full CSRF protection, but there’s a higher risk of leakage in environments where URLs are recorded.
+The authorization code is visible in the URL, making it easier to debug but more prone to exposure (e.g., logs, bookmarks).
+Offers full CSRF protection but carries a higher risk of leakage in environments where URLs are recorded.

 ## Why Use a Popup Window?